 If the AF does not provide a Burst Periodicity, the 5GS may determine a 5GS Periodicity based on the e2e delay requirement and 5GS constraints.
 The 5GS sets the TSCAI Periodicity to the 5GS Periodicity.

-If the AF provides burst spread, this is considered for burst arrival time calculation.
+If the AF provides burst spread, the 5GS will provide burst spread as part of TSCAI to the NG-RAN.

 NOTE: this is intended for applications such as VIAPA where a talker periodicity may be specified by the network.
 The network may select a periodicity value that is greater than the e2e latency.
 The PCF selected periodicity is sent to the AF which may then inform the talker.
 This enables the PCF to select a 5GS Periodicity that is favorable for the 5GS.